-Individuals with Autism Spectrum Disorder often display sensory processing difficulties.
+Children with autism often display sensory processing difficulties.
 Sensory processing is how an individual registers and makes sense of incoming sensory input from the environment such as sound, touch, taste, and vision.
-Common sensory processing difficulties seen in children with ASD include sensitivity to sound, touch, or light—which results in unwanted behaviors like tantrums, or avoiding age-appropriate play when exposed to too much of these sensations.
-Occupational therapists often use advanced training in sensory integration to understand which areas of sensory processing may be difficult for your child, and will devise treatment plans to improve how your child reacts, interprets, and copes with environmental sensory information.
+Common sensory processing difficulties seen in children with autism include sensitivity to sound, touch, or light—which results in unwanted behaviors like tantrums, or avoiding age-appropriate play when exposed to too much of these sensations.
+Visit our related blog post, Sensory Behaviors Explained, to learn more.

-Speech deficits and impaired social skills make it difficult for children with Autism Spectrum Disorder to communicate.
+Speech deficits and impaired social skills make it difficult for children with autism to communicate.
 A speech therapist will address underlying issues causing your child’s speech difficulties and may utilize a variety of tools to assist your child in expressing themselves.
 A speech therapist may implement a picture exchange communication system, teach your child sign language, or assist your child with accessing a communication device in order to help them communicate more effectively.